matwhite/get_clean_project/Codebook.md

 **Subject**
 The person who is engaged in the activity

 The remaining columns have been tidied by taking the mean of the measurements taken for each activity and subject for columns identified as having a mean or standard deviation.
-The mapping below showing the original name based on "features_info.txt" and "features.txt" prior to being summarized with a mean.
+The mapping below shows the original name based on "features_info.txt" and "features.txt" prior to being summarized with a mean.

 The column names were modified based on heuristics outlined in the accompanying README file.